Septchi/CS_Notes/Test2.md

 5. What is the Average case of an algorithm.

-6. What is the worst case of an algorithm with an if else statement.
+6. What is the worst case of an if else statement.

 7. What are input classes.